ocpi/ocpi/OCPI.md

 			* validity_rule: period_type (enum: Charging, Parking), time (iCalendar RRULE)
 			* display_text: human readable form of this part of the tariff
 			* currency: ISO 4217 code for currency
-			* pricing_unit: enumeration of types of pricing (kWhToEV, OccupancyHours, ChargingHours, IdleHours, Session see OCPP2)
+			* pricing_unit: enumeration of types of pricing (kwhtoev, occupancyhours, charginghours, idlehours, session see OCPP2)
 			* price_net: amount (in smallest unit for relevant currency with an additional two decimal places, incl.
 VAT.  e.g. euros = 0.2343, Japanese yen = 45.34)
 			* price_gross: amount (Price of the unit excluding tax.
 Calculated as 100 * priceNet / (100 + taxPct).
 			* tax_percentage: percentage of tax
 			* condition: Optional.
 The conditions under which this tariff is applicable.
 The format is not specified and left to the implementer.
 It is intended to be standardised in a next release of OCPP.
  * reserved_parking: integer with amount of reserved parking spaces for EV charging.
- * vehicle_type enumeration: Car, Bike, Boat (default = Car)
+ * vehicle_type enumeration: car, bike, boat (default = car)
  * authorization_types (list)
-	* type: enumeration that described allowed identification (CIR, Bank, SMS, E-Clearing, Hubject, Provider App, Operator App, None (always usable))
+	* type: enumeration that described allowed identification (cir, bank, sms, e-clearing, hubject, providerapp, operatorapp, none (always usable))
 	* description: human readable description
- * note: human readable note to help charging
+ * **note**: human readable note to help charging
  * pictures: list of URLs (should be publicly available)
  * service
 	* name (name of the company/person that supports this location)
 	* phone (phone number to call for support (first line) at the location
 	* display_text (optional, additional text for support)
  * availability
  	* start_date (start datetime for availability in ISO8601)
  	* RRULE  (iCalendar RRULE, can be used e.g. by a mobile app so it does not show you a charge point that is currently closed)